 The Spatial Finance Initiative’s GeoAsset project is a public goods endeavour that creates and disseminates global, open asset databases for high impact industries.
-In a manner that is analogous to the Human Genome Project, GeoAsset aims to create a digital footprint of the global economy by collecting openly available information on physical assets (e.g. location, ownership, capacity) and aggregating these in standardised templates.
+GeoAsset is building a digital footprint of the global economy by collecting openly available information on physical assets (e.g. location, ownership, capacity) and aggregating these in standardised templates.

 Methods and applications

 The work of GeoAsset is a core part of SFI’s mission to mainstream geospatial data and analysis into finance.
 Foundational asset databases, secured from a variety of sensors and platforms and machine learning techniques, are essential to achieving this goal.

 The GeoAsset project uses a combination of manual and machine learning techniques to analyse satellite, geo-spatial and web-based datasets to extract asset-level information in a way that is transparent, repeatable and allows for open publication of the derived insights.

 These databases, and any derived (geospatial) analyses, could lead to significant public-good benefits and increased transparency, not only for financial actors but also for businesses, civil society and policymakers.

 · Asset managers evaluating the environmental performance of companies and their exposure to a range of risks;

 · Asset owners evaluating the climate performance of funds run by asset managers;